som3canadian/Some-Tools/README.md

 - **install-tool and update-tool using scrapy**

-  Sometimes tool need to be download via the releases/latest page like pspy from DominicBreuker.
+  Sometimes tools need to be downloaded via the releases/latest page like pspy from DominicBreuker.
 So to be able to always update and download the latest version, the process needed a little twist with python and scrapy.
 If you add a new tool using this pattern, you can use the function bellow in your install-tool.sh and update-tool.sh files.

   ```bash
   # example with pspy